cyralinc/terraform-provider-cyral/docs/guides/setup_cp_and_deploy_sidecar.md

     control_plane = local.control_plane_host
 }

-# The log group group is created in AWS by module.cyral_sidecar
+# The log group is created in AWS by module.cyral_sidecar
 # when the sidecar is deployed.
 resource "cyral_integration_logging" "cloudwatch" {
     name = "my-cloudwatch"